arednch/phonebook/README.md

 - https://openwrt.org/docs/guide-developer/toolchain/single.package
 - https://openwrt.org/docs/guide-developer/packages

+See https://github.com/finfinack/aredn-packages/tree/main/phonebook for the definitions we use (they're not quite working as intended yet...)

 ## Service

 In order to run it as a service, set it up and run it as such: